France says final G20 communique must mention Paris climate change agreement

 The G20 group of 20 major economies hold a summit in Japan this weekend.

-Reporting by Marine Pennetier; Editing by Sudip Kar-Gupta
+Reporting by Marine Pennetier; Editing by Sudip Kar-Gupta/Leigh Thomas